 By the time Lindsay came to RUSH in January of 2019, her life had completely changed.
 She could barely swallow, talk or be social anymore — much less continue her life’s work with primates.

 “To get through those years before coming to RUSH, I didn’t want to live through it,” Lindsay says.
 “The pain and vertigo were so intense, and I thought there was no way I could keep going like this.”

 At RUSH, she would finally get relief, not only from one doctor, but from a community of physicians that worked together to address all her medical concerns.

 Underlying neurological problems, malaria medication and the infections Lindsay had can all lead to symptoms that she was experiencing.
 It would be hard to find one single root cause of all her medical issues, so physicians at RUSH treated each of her symptoms one by one.

-> The first person she saw was Mark Wiet, MD, a RUSH neurotologist who immediately recognized the complexity of Lindsay’s case.
-He referred Lindsay to physical therapy while running tests in consultation with the Division of Infectious Diseases to better understand her symptoms.
+The first person she saw was a RUSH neurotologist who immediately recognized the complexity of Lindsay’s case.
+The neurotologist referred Lindsay to physical therapy while running tests in consultation with the Division of Infectious Diseases to better understand her symptoms.

-> “We evaluate the effectiveness of the last treatment a lot and modify it to get a better outcome for the next one every single time, and I think that's allowed us to really fine tune our approach,” Smith says.
+“We evaluate the effectiveness of the last treatment a lot and modify it to get a better outcome for the next one every single time, and I think that's allowed us to really fine tune our approach,” Smith says.

 Smith gave Lindsay Botox injections.
 “A lot of people know Botox from its cosmetic use of eliminating wrinkles, of course,” Smith says.
 “But the truth is it has a ton of well-established medical uses — for facial paralysis, involuntary face muscle contractions, all these issues that Lindsay had.”